Kwame Kilpatrick: Abuse of power allegations

 It was revealed on July 15, 2008, by WXYZ reporter Steve Wilson that, in 2005, Kilpatrick, Christine Beatty, and the chief of police Ella Bully-Cummings allegedly used their positions to help an influential Baptist minister arrested for soliciting a prostitute get his case dismissed.
 The arresting officer, Antoinette Bostic, was told by her supervisors that Mangedwa Nyathi was a minister (Assistant Pastor at Hartford Memorial Baptist Church on Detroit's west side), and that the mayor and police chief were calling to persuade Bostic not to show up to court, in which case the judge would be forced to dismiss the case against Nyathi.
 Bostic ignored her supervisors and appeared in court.

-The defense lawyer, Charles Hammons, had the case postponed a couple of times and stated in court that "The mayor told me yesterday that this case is not gonna go forward."
+The defense lawyer, Charles Hammons, had the case postponed a couple of times and stated in court that "the mayor told me yesterday that this case is not gonna go forward."
 Hammons admitted to Wilson that this was the fact and that this was how many cases for people who know the mayor in Detroit are handled.
 Bully-Cummings angrily denied that she had ever asked her officers to perform such acts of impropriety.
-Kilpatrick stated that Wilson of WXYZ "was just making up stories again."
+Kilpatrick stated that Steve Wilson "was just making up stories".

 Reporting on nepotism and preferential hiring of friends and family

-A 2008 Detroit Free Press article revealed that at any given time there were about 100 Kilpatrick appointees were employed with the city.
-The Detroit Free Press examined city records and found that 29 of Kilpatrick's closest friends and family were appointed to positions in various city departments.
-This hiring practice came to be known as 'the friends and family plan.'
-Some appointees had little or no experience, while others including Kilpatrick's uncle Ray Cheeks and cousin Nneka Cheeks, falsified their résumés.
+A 2008 Detroit Free Press article revealed that at any given time there were about 100 Kilpatrick appointees employed by the City.
+The Press discovered that 29 of Kilpatrick's closest friends and family were appointed to positions in various city departments.
+Some appointees had little or no experience, while others, including Kilpatrick's uncle Ray Cheeks and cousin Nneka Cheeks, falsified their résumés.
 Kilpatrick's cousin Patricia Peoples was appointed deputy director of human resources, giving her the ability to hire more of Kilpatrick's friends and family without the hirings being viewed as mayoral appointments.
-Although political appointments are not illegal, the sheer volume of Kilpatrick's appointments compared to appointments made by predecessor mayors since 1970, along with Kilpatrick's elimination of thousands of city jobs, made his appointments controversial.
+The sheer volume of Kilpatrick's appointments compared to appointments made by predecessor mayors since 1970, along with Kilpatrick's elimination of thousands of city jobs, made his appointments controversial.

 The jobs held by friends and family ranged from secretaries to department heads.
 The appointees had an average salary increase of 36% compared with a 2% raises in 2003 and 2004 for fellow city workers.
 Some of the biggest salary increases were for April Edgar, half-sister of Christine Beatty, whose pay increased 86% over 5 years.
 One of Kilpatrick's cousins, Ajene Evans, had a 77% salary increase during this 5-year period.
 The biggest salary increase among the 29 appointees was that of LaTonya Wallace-Hardiman who went from $32,500 staff secretary, to an executive assistant making $85,501—163% in five years.